alexiscarr-eb/Event_Service_gRPC_test/README.md

 This is NOT Event Service.

-This is proto-Event Service playground (see what I did there?).
+This is a proto-Event Service playground (see what I did there?).

 Only very simple endpoints with a scaled down proto will be implemented.
 Just to get a feel for what developing in gRPC and Kotlin with gradle is like.